Connie Young Yu: Career

 Yu's article on Chinese railroad workers, "The Unsung Heroes of the Golden Spikes," gained her local recognition for her writing when it was published in the San Francisco Examiner on May 10, 1969.

 Throughout the 1960s and 1970s, Yu was involved in many activist movements including the anti-war movement and the ethnic studies movement.
 She assisted in founding Asian Americans for Community Involvement (AACI) in 1973, for AACI's twentieth anniversary in 1993, she was awarded the group's Freedom Award.
+Her initial work with the AACI was critical to Asian American and minority representation in school textbooks.

 Yu served on the Board of Trustees for Mills College from 1970 to 1972.

 In 1970, after California State Park Ranger Alexander Weiss discovered Chinese poems carved on the walls of Angel Island Immigration Station, Yu worked to designate the site as a National Historic Landmark.
 She helped found the Angel Island Immigration Station Historical Advisory Committee in 1974.
-Angel Island became a national landmark in 1997.
+Angel Island became a National Historic Landmark in 1997.
+The National Historic Landmark designation prevented the Station from being demolished by the California State Parks Administration.

 Yu is a member and former chairperson of the Board of Trustees of the Hakone Gardens Foundation in Saratoga, California.
 She is also a Trustee Emeritus Board member of the Chinese Historical Society of America.

 In 2012, the Chinese Historical Society of America recognized Yu in addition to U.S. Congresswoman Judy Chu and China Daily founding member Manli Ho (daughter of Ho Feng-Shan) at their annual Voice and Vision Gala.

 Yu spoke on behalf of all the descendants of Chinese Transcontinental Railroad workers at the United States Department of Labor induction of the Chinese Railroad Workers into the Labor Hall of Honor on May 9, 2014.

 On April 24, 2016, she was presented the State of California's 13th Senate District "Woman of the Year" award by Senator Jerry Hill at Folger Stables Speakers Series in Woodside, California.

-At the 150th Anniversary of the completion of the Transcontinental Railroad on May 10, 2019, Connie Young Yu gave the opening Commencement speech at Promontory Point, Utah's "Golden Spike" Ceremony.
+At the 150th anniversary of the completion of the Transcontinental Railroad on May 10, 2019, Connie Young Yu gave the opening Commencement speech at Promontory Point, Utah's "Golden Spike" Ceremony.

 Most recently in 2021, she publicly co-accepted an apology to Chinese Americans by the City of San Jose, California for its violence, terrorism, and systemic racism towards Chinese in that city during the latter part of the 19th and beginning of the 20th Centuries.

 In addition to her activism and writing, Yu has taught fencing for over 25 years at the Fencing Center of San Jose, California and serves on the board of directors of this non-profit club.
 Connie was chosen Western Region Coach of the Year, 1999, by the U.S. Fencing Coaches Association, and presented the "Award of Merit," by the USFCA in 2010.